-Dr. Ferris’ old home, likely built in the 1850’s, was of an unusual design.
+Dr. Ferris’ old home, likely built in the 1850’s, had an unusual design.
 Three extended wings together formed a cross that maximized both light and ventilation.

-“It is an interesting brick and frame building of peculiar shape, having a spacious central hall with a winding staircase and gallery from which the rooms extend in three wings,” wrote Reginald Bolton, an eminent turn of the century Manhattan historian.
+“It is an interesting brick and frame building of peculiar shape, having a spacious central hall with a winding staircase and gallery from which the rooms extend in three wings,” wrote turn of the century Manhattan historian Reginald Bolton.
 (Reginald Bolton, Washington Heights Manhattan: Its Eventful Past, 1924)

-Bolton would also point out the significance of the site, one of the highest vantage points in the city, during the Revolutionary War:
+Bolton, a scholar of the American Revolution noted the significance of the site, one of the highest vantage points in the city, during the Revolutionary War.

 “Isham Hill was the scene of some events of the Revolution, when in November, 1776, the Hessian advance parties took possession and erected on the edge of the park looking south two redoubts.
 A sharp encounter took place on November 8th, when the Pennsylvania troops, ensconced in the woods of Inwood Hill, drove in the Hessian outposts and fired their quarters.
 The entire Hessian division moved over the park area where on November 16, 1776, the assault on Fort Washington was made.”
 (Historian Reginald Pelham Bolton, New York Times, March 24, 1912)

-The property’s twenty-four acres included greenhouses, a gardener’s cottage, a cold spring and a stable.
+The property’s 24 acres included greenhouses, a gardener’s cottage, a cold spring, and a stable.

-Half a century after William Isham assumed control of the property, his son, Samuel, would describe the move to Inwood.
+Half a century after William Isham assumed control of the property, his son, Samuel, described the move to Inwood.